-I plan to migrate member accounts from one organization to another organization.
+I plan to migrate AWS Organizations member accounts from one Organization to another Organization.
 What should I consider before starting the migration process?

-When planning your migration, keep the following in mind:
+When planning your migration, keep the following prerequisites in mind:

-- You have the permissions you need to move both the payer and member accounts in the organization.
+- You have the permissions that you need to move both the payer and member accounts in the Organization.

 - You have a plan to address any charges that are incurred while the accounts are migrating.

-- You fully understand the technical process of migrating accounts.
+- You understand the technical process of migrating accounts.

 Account access considerations

-You must have root or IAM access to both the member and payer accounts.
-For more information on adding these permissions, see Managing access permissions for your AWS organization.
+- You must have AWS root user account access or AWS Identity and Access Management (IAM) access to both the member and payer accounts.
+For more information on adding these permissions, see Managing access permissions for your organization.

-Before migrating, decide what set of features you want for your organization.
-By default, organizations support consolidated billing features.
+- Before migrating, decide what set of features that you want for your Organization.
+By default, Organizations support consolidated billing features.
 To access additional features such as service control policies (SCPs), enable all features.

-When a member account leaves an organization, all charges incurred by the account are charged directly to the standalone account.
-Even if the account move takes only a minute to process, it is likely that some charges are incurred by the member account.
+When a member account leaves an Organization, all charges incurred by the account are charged directly to the standalone account.
+Even if the account move takes only a minute to process, it's likely that some charges are incurred by the member account.

 If you need help updating the payment method for the member account, contact AWS Support.